apartmentlines/runpod-singleton/README.md

 This tool simplifies the management of a dedicated RunPod pod.
 It automates the following tasks:

 1. **Check Existence:** Verifies if a pod with the configured name already exists.
 2. **Check Status:** If the pod exists, checks if it's running.
 3. **Start Stopped Pod:** If the pod exists but is stopped, it attempts to resume it.
+4. **Terminate Failed Starts:** If the pod fails to restart (e.g. no available GPUs) it attempts to terminate it.
 4. **Create New Pod:** If the pod doesn't exist, it attempts to create a new one using a prioritized list of GPU types specified in the configuration.
 It iterates through the list until a pod is successfully created or all options are exhausted.
 5. **Retry Logic:** Includes basic retry logic for pod creation attempts.

-This is useful for scenarios where you need a specific pod configuration to be consistently available without manual intervention.
+This is useful for scenarios where you need a specific pod configuration to be intermittently available.
+In particular, it allows you resume the pod without worrying about GPU availability.

 ## Installation